Eldorado, Pennsylvania

 Eldorado is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

 The CDP is in western Blair County, along the southern border of Logan Township.
 It is bordered to the south by Allegheny Township and to the east by the Eldorado neighborhood in the city of Altoona.

 Eldorado sits on the south side of the valley of Burgoon Run, at the base of the Allegheny Front, which rises to an elevation of 2421 ft just over 2 mi to the west.
 Horseshoe Curve on the Pittsburgh Line of the Norfolk Southern Railway is 2.5 mi to the northwest, up the valley of Burgoon Run.

 Demographics

+Education

+The school district is Altoona Area School District.
+Altoona Area High School is the comprehensive high school.